This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 How does this affect landlords?

-Whilst some landlords may be waiting for more favourable property prices following the stamp duty holiday, they might be concerned they missed out on a key investment time for holiday lets.
+Whilst some landlords may be waiting for more favourable property prices following the stamp duty holiday, they might be concerned they missed out on a key investment time for holiday let mortgages.

 With restrictions easing but still there, it is uncertain as to if next summer will be as favourable to local holiday lets.